mudpi/mudpi-core/README.md

 <img alt="MudPi Smart Garden" title="MudPi Smart Garden Demo" src="http://ericdavisson.com/img/mudpi/mud2.gif">

 ## Getting Started
-To get started, [download](https://github.com/olixr/MudPi/archive/master.zip) the MudPi repository from GitHub, edit your `mudpi.config` configuration file and run the main MudPi script by executing `python3 mudpi.py`.
+To get started, [download](https://github.com/olixr/MudPi/archive/master.zip) the MudPi repository from GitHub, edit your `mudpi.config` configuration file and run the main MudPi script by executing `python3 mudpi.py` from the root of your MudPi installation.
 Make sure to install the prerequisites below if you have not already.

 ### Prerequisites
 There are a few libraries that need to be installed for a minimal setup.
-However, if you want to take advantage of all the features of MudPi you will need:
+However, if you want to take advantage of all the features of MudPi you will need to also install the additonal requirements.

 **Minimal Requirements**
 * Raspberry Pi
 	* OS: [Raspbian GNU/Linux 9](https://www.raspberrypi.org/downloads/raspbian/) [stretch] (or similar distribution)
-* Python 3.5 (3.4 Included with Raspbian)
+* Python 3.4+ (Comes with Raspbian)
 * RPi.GPIO 0.6.3 (Comes with Raspbian)
 * Redis 3.2* (Redis to store values and Pub/Sub)
 	* [Install Redis on your Raspberry Pi](https://habilisbest.com/install-redis-on-your-raspberrypi)